-IV.
-Environmental Protection Expenditure
+IV.Disbursements for Environmental Protection

-- (I) Any Losses Suffered by the Company in the Most Recent Fiscal Year and up to the Annual Report Publication Date Due to Environmental Pollution Incidents ( including compensation) and Total Fines, and Disclosing an Estimate of Possible Expenses that could be Incurred Currently and in the Future and Measures Being or to be Taken.
-If a Reasonable Estimate Cannot be Made, an Explanation of the Facts of Why it Cannot be Made Shall be Provided: - 1.
-Losses (including compensation) and penalties due to pollution of the environment: Late filing of air pollution prevention fees in violation of Article 16, Paragraph 2 of the Air Pollution Control Act, and a fine of NT\$100,000 was imposed in accordance with Article 74 of the same law. - 2.
+- (I) Any losses suffered by the company in the most recent fiscal year and up to the annual report publication date due to environmental pollution incidents (including compensation) and total fines, and disclosing an estimate of possible expenses that could be incurred currently and in the future and measures being or to be taken.
+If a reasonable estimate cannot be made, an explanation of the facts of why it cannot be made shall be provided: - 1.
+Losses due to environmental pollution incidents (including compensation) and total fines: Late filing of air pollution prevention fees in violation of Article 16, Paragraph 2 of the Air Pollution Control Act, and on March 4, 2022, a fine of NT\$100,000 was imposed in accordance with Article 74 of the same law. - 2.
 Future countermeasures: To strengthen the promotion of the law and regulations for relevant personnel.